MicrosoftDocs/cloud-adoption-framework/templates/scenarios/readme.md

 ## CAF work to finalize the scenarios

-- For each ESLZ page, the headers and metadata need to look more like the corresponding file in the AKS scenario
+- For each ALZ page, the headers and metadata need to look more like the corresponding file in the AKS scenario
 - CAF team to review the articles and identify any additional requirements for each page
 - CAF team to review the articles for quality to ensure we don't start with known errors
 - CAF team to update the Ready article to match AKS scenario flow